fleetdm/fleet/docs/Using-Fleet/ChromeOS.md

 To see the available tables for ChromeOS, visit [here](https://fleetdm.com/tables/chrome_extensions?platformFilter=chrome).

 ## Setting the hostname
 By default, the hostname for a Chromebook host will be blank.
-The hostname can be customized in Google Admin by configuring the ["device network hostname template"](https://support.google.com/chrome/a/answer/1375678#zippy=%2Cdevice-network-hostname-template%2Creport-device-os-information).
+The hostname can be customized in Google Admin under Devices > Chrome > Settings > Device > Device Settings > Other Settings > [Device network hostname template](https://support.google.com/chrome/a/answer/1375678#zippy=%2Cdevice-network-hostname-template%2Creport-device-os-information).

 ## Current Limitations in ChromeOS
 - Scheduled queries are currently not available in ChromeOS